HuixinJin/Multiome_TIL/README.md

 - Quality control and filter on ATAC data
 - Build cisTopic object
 - Topic modelling using the optimal topics number
-- Provide another dimention reduction view of scATAC based on topic model
+- Provide another dimension reduction view of scATAC based on topic model
 - Calculate differential accessible regions (DARs) and infer candidate enhancer regions
 - Use pycistarget to do the motif enrichment analysis
 - Create summarized SCENIC+ object for further analysis